develop-me/bootcamp--week-01-02--html-and-css/README.md

 The first part is mainly based on theory lessons, learning HTML & CSS.
 Syntax, elements, style & layout, with supported exercises.

 >If exercises are not held in directories, they are on codepen (this is a much easier set up for students in the early days).
-Codepen account is @devmeexamples
+Codepen account is @devmeexamples.
+It's worth looking through this account as there are plenty of other useful examples!

 The second part is writing the templates for a multipage site.
 Theory includes how to approach a project, design handover, CSS methodology to structure your HTML & CSS well; we support the theory of component design and reuseable CSS